 - Mist the moss on the pole regularly.
 This will encourage the aerial roots to attach to the mesh and encourage the vertical growth.

-- Repot the plant every 3 years using a peat-based potting soil.
+- Repot the plant every three years using a peat-based potting soil.
 The support for cheese plant may need to be increased in size at each re-potting.
 Some indoor gardeners even use eyehooks or plant hooks in the ceiling as the cheese plant matures.

 - Position your Monstera in bright light but avoid full sun and the scorching rays of mid-day.